 - recycling bins and a worm farm in partnership with Darebin City Council

 - student action teams in sustainability, diversity and social justice and other initiatives of interest to students

 - student attendance at VicSRC congress and other external conferences

 Why include student contribution in learning?

-Student contribution in learning gives students the opportunity to develop the core skills of communication, negotiation and problem solving in a constantly developing climate of global citizenship.
-They play a key role as agents of change in their learning environment.
+Student contribution in learning develops the core skills of communication, negotiation and problem solving.
+Consequently enabling them to play a key role as agents of change in their learning environment.
 The combination of voice and agency empowers students to embrace learning, build resilience, wellbeing and create school pride.
-The NCAT voice, agency and leadership journey is one where all students are encouraged to play a role as leaders in their own learning.
+All students are encouraged to play a role as leaders in their own learning.